DefoeZhang/data-engineering-aws-credit-card-transactions/README.md

 * Regional transaction analysis(e.g. customer purchase preference based on region )
 * customer segmentation(e.g. Gender, age)

-- Orient this section on the Table of contents
-- Write this like an executive summary
-  - With what data are you working
-The transaction data is simulated and is comprehensive with transaction details(ID, date, time and etc.), customer & merchant info and fraud alert.
-  - What tools are you using
-The project is based on AWS with tools not limited to API Gateway, Lambda, Kinesis, Dynamo DB, S3, and Redshift.
-  - What are you doing with these tools
-  - Once you are finished add the conclusion here as well

 # Contents

 - [The Data Set](#the-data-set)